Britain hits milestone as half of all adults get first vaccine dose | Health

 Britain hits milestone as half of all adults get first vaccine dose

-Half of all adults in Britain have now received at least one COVID-19 vaccine dose, becoming the world's first major economy to hit that milestone.
+Half of all adults in Britain have now had at least one COVID-19 vaccine dose, making the country the world's first major economy to hit that milestone, health minister Matt Hancock said on Saturday.

-Health minister Matt Hancock said on Twitter the figure had been reached after a record 660,276 shots were administered on Friday.
-Israel is the leader in vaccinating its population, followed by the United Arab Emirates, Chile, and then the United Kingdom - and investors are watching closely to see which economies could recover first.
+Britain reached that figure after administering a record 660,276 shots a day earlier, Hancock said.
+Prime Minister Boris Johnson, who had AstraZeneca's vaccination on Friday, tweeted "Let's keep going".
+Israel is the leader in vaccinating its population, followed by the United Arab Emirates, Chile, then the United Kingdom - and investors are watching closely to see which economies show the first signs of recovery.

-"The vaccine is a national success story and our way out of this pandemic," said Hancock, adding that he was "delighted".
-British Prime Minister Boris Johnson got his first vaccine dose on Friday, receiving AstraZeneca's shot - which several European countries had temporarily stopped using earlier this week over safety fears.
+Britain's government has said it is aiming to give at least one shot to everyone over 50 by mid-April, and to every adult by the end of July.
+Over that period, it has plans to ease lockdown restrictions, with shops, pubs and restaurants preparing to re-open next month.
+"The vaccine is a national success story and our way out of this pandemic," said Hancock.

-Distributed by the state-run health service, Britain's vaccine roll-out has got off to a blistering start but the government has warned this week of a marked slowdown in April due to a delay of a shipment from India's Serum Institute and because a batch in the UK needed to be retested.
-Britain has so far relied on vaccines from AstraZeneca and Oxford University, and Pfizer and BioNTech.
+By comparison, more than 20% of the U.S. population has received at least one dose, and less than a 10th of the EU population.
+The European Union - where there are growing worries of another wave of infections - is pushing to get vaccines back on track after at least 13 countries temporarily suspended the use of the AstraZeneca shot last week over safety concerns.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)